Crazy-Crew/CrazyDocs/versioned_docs/version-1.20.6/plugins/crazycrates/guides/crates/examples/advancedcrate.md

         # Alternatively, instead of commands.
 You can have an Items section which functions the same as the Items section above.
         Items:
           - "Item:gold_nugget, Amount:16"
+    "2":
+      # The enchants to be stored on the book.
+      DisplayEnchantments:
+        - "protection:5"
+        - "unbreaking:3"
+      # The item to display in the gui.
+      # The enchanted book will function with the enchants properly in an anvil.
+      DisplayItem: "enchanted_book"
+      # The amount to display in the gui.
+      DisplayAmount: 3
+      # The lore of the item.
+      Lore:
+        - "<gradient:#8fcfa0:#32a852>A gradient lore!"
+      # The max range i.e. 25/100 = 15% chance to win.
+      MaxRange: 100
+      # The chance to win i.e. 25%
+      Chance: 25
 ```